 Consider that about 70 million people in the United States (roughly one-fourth of adults) have a criminal record.
 Legislation specifically intended to relieve a great burden on the public has failed because of poor government implementation.
 People simply don’t know they are eligible for record clearance, or can’t complete the process which, by design, is confusing and cost prohibitive.
 Code for America understood that transparency in the process would be better for everyone, but especially for the vulnerable.
 “Our mission is to make government work for people who are facing conditions of poverty and incarceration,” says Lou Moore, the company’s chief technology officer.
 “When digital services don’t work well, that disproportionately impacts low-income people.”

 This new version shows it is possible for the government to proactively review convictions and automatically clear eligible records.
-Code for America integrated Optical Character Recognition (OCR) into the prototype, which could scan state criminal records, or “rap sheets”, and automatically fill out the required paperwork.
-By 2018, Code for America had proved that its automation technology worked, and begun making it scalable to a larger market.
+Code for America integrated Optical Character Recognition (OCR) into the prototype, which could scan state criminal records, or “rap sheets,” and automatically fill out the required paperwork.
+By 2018, Code for America had proved that its automation technology worked and began making it scalable to a larger market.
 They used a process called cascading — creating board level goals that feed into team goals — combined with quarterly benchmarks to ensure that each iteration would have higher potential for impact.
 “OKRs helped us focus on the right things so that we knew we had thoroughly explored our growth opportunities,” says Moore.
 All of these changes paved the way for the program’s success and relevance.

 Knowing that Key Results are numerically-based expressions of progress towards an Objective, the team has thus developed a “tree of metrics” that ladder up to its ultimate goal, then pairs each of those metrics with strategies for improving them.
-Clear My Record’s numerical goal for 2019.
-To clear a total of 250,000 convictions.
-Reaching such a lofty objective is made more tangible by breaking down the big-picture into smaller targets, while never losing sight of the non-profit’s so-called North Star Metric: “The metric that best measures whether a project is fulfilling its mission,” says Moore.
+Clear My Record’s numerical goal for 2019 is to clear a total of 250,000 convictions.
+Reaching such a lofty Objective is made more tangible by breaking down the big-picture into smaller targets, while never losing sight of the nonprofit’s so-called North Star Metric: “The metric that best measures whether a project is fulfilling its mission,” says Moore.

 If you’re interested in starting our OKRs 101 course, click here.